mono/mono-tls/ARCHITECTURE.md

 Installation and hooking things up
 ==================================

 To use the new code, you need to build the [mono-tls](https://github.com/mono/mono-tls) module.
-There is a Xamarin Studio [solution](https://github.com/mono/mono-tls/blob/master/MartinsPlayground.sln) that you can use to build, see the
+There is a Xamarin Studio [solution](https://github.com/mono/mono-tls/blob/master/Mono.Security.NewTls.sln) that you can use to build, see the
 [OLD-README.md](https://github.com/mono/mono-tls/blob/master/OLD-README.md) for details.

-If you're only interested in testing the new TLS implementation, then you don't need to build the native openssl or any of the test pieces, so all that you need from the `MartinsPlayground.sln` are the following projects:
+If you're only interested in testing the new TLS implementation, then you don't need to build the native openssl or any of the test pieces, so all that you need from the `Mono.Security.NewTls.sln` are the following projects:

 * `Mono.Security.NewTls`
 * `Mono.Security.NewTls.Interface`